yashsriram/fusion/README.md

 # fusion

 ## description
-- Fusion is a simple addictive puzzle game.
+- Fusion is a circular variant of [tetris](https://en.wikipedia.org/wiki/Tetris).

 ## code
 - The code is written in `C++`.